openjs-foundation/cross-project-council/IP_POLICY_GUIDANCE.md

   * [MIT](https://opensource.org/licenses/MIT)

 If you need to use a license which isn't in the [IP Policy], you will need to obtain permission from the Board to do so.
+Please [open an issue in the CPC repo](https://github.com/openjs-foundation/cross-project-council/issues), and assign it to brianwarner.

 ### 2. Copyright notices